Univalence in locally cartesian closed infinity-categories: Introduction

-In the present contribution we study univalence for its own sake from the intrinsic viewpoint of presentable locally cartesian closed $\infty$-categories.
-We prove some general results about univalent families, and provide, rather easily, a rich supply of models for the Univalence Axiom, including univalent families in all $\i$-topoi.
-Only once these univalent families are constructed at the level of $\i$-categories do we consider the issue of lifting them, by a fairly standard procedure (see Section~\ref{sec:type}), to the model categories where current semantics of type theory takes place.
-We hasten to point out that the univalent fibrations produced are not necessarily universes, though, and hence do not immediately provide new models for type theory in the way Voevodsky's and Shulman's constructions do.
-It is expected that every $\i$-topos should be a model for type theory, and we hope that the present groundwork on the level of $\i$-categories will prove useful to establish the strict models.
-More generally we speculate that eventually a genuinely $\i$-categorical semantics for type theory will be developed, bypassing altogether the subtleties inherent in model categorical semantics.
+We emphasize that the majority of the methods and results of this paper are at the level of $\infty$-categories.
+Nevertheless, in the final section we do take a few steps towards obtaining strict models of type theory.
+We show that any univalent family in a presentable locally cartesian closed $\infty$-category can be lifted, by a fairly standard procedure, to the model categories where the current semantics of type theory takes place.
+We refer to such model categories as ``combinatorial type-theoretic'' model categories (cf.~Definition \ref{def:typemodel}).
+It is important to keep in mind that (even in the case of $\infty$-topoi) the univalent fibrations produced are typically not universes in the usual strict sense, and hence do not provide new models validating the univalence axiom in type theory in the same explicit way that Voevodsky's, Shulman's, and Cisinski's constructions do.
+It is expected that every $\infty$-topos should be a model for type theory in some sense, and we hope the present $\infty$-categorical foundations will prove useful to establish this.
+More generally, we speculate that eventually a genuinely $\infty$-categorical semantics for type theory will be developed, bypassing altogether the subtleties inherent in model categorical semantics.

+{\bf Main results.} We begin by characterizing presentable locally cartesian closed $\infty$-categories as precisely the accessible locally cartesian localizations\footnote{Called {\em semi-left-exact localizations} by Cassidy--H\'ebert--Kelly~\cite{Cassidy-Hebert-Kelly} for $1$-categories.} of $\infty$-topoi (cf.~Corollary~\ref{lccc=lccc}).
+This is exploited throughout.
+In Section~\ref{sec:Eq} we consider certain naturally occurring presheaves of spaces defined on various slices $\C_{/S}$ of a locally cartesian closed $\infty$-category $\C$: namely, the mapping sheaf $\sMap_{/S}(X,Y)$ (whose value at $T\in\C_{/S}$ is $\Map_{/T}(X\times_S T,Y\times_S T)$) and its subfunctor $\sEq_{/S}(X,Y)$ of equivalences.
+The main result here is this: